Common Causes of Truck Accidents

 - Unrealistic schedules and expectations of trucking companies that encourage drivers to hurry, despite safety risks involved.

-See Safety Tips for Truck and Bus Drivers on the FMCSA website to learn more.
+See Resources for Drivers on the FMCSA website to learn more.

 If you have been involved in a truck accident with a big rig or other commercial vehicle, you may want to speak with a truck accident lawyer to learn more about this specialized area of law or to file a legal claim.